 Also published are statistics relating to the total value of the dwelling stock, the mean price and number of residential dwellings by state.
 These indicators are used to estimate the value of housing as a component of wealth in the national accounts.

 The median price and number of all established houses and attached dwellings transfers for capital cities and rest of state is published up to the current quarter.
-As more unit record residential property sales data are received, the median price and the number of houses and attached dwellings transfers are revised as necessary.
+As more unit record residential property sales data is received, the median price and the number of houses and attached dwellings transfers are revised as necessary.
 The usual practice is to update the most recent ten quarters of published figures.

 The accuracy of the indexes relies on the number of price observations available each quarter.
 All Australian residential property sales data are supplied to the ABS by CoreLogic RP Data.
 This dataset is a combination of residential property sales data obtained from State and Territory Land Titles Office or Valuers General Offices in each capital city (collectively referred to as VGs) and real estate agents data provided to CoreLogic RP Data.
 The ABS applies classifications to this dataset to create the residential property sales dataset from which the price indexes and related statistics are produced.